-Drinking juice only because it’s healthy might work for a while.
-But for many it’s a dead end—they soon get tired and stop juicing.
-Palatable juice recipes increases the chances to keep juicing.
+Do you have some favorite or best juicing recipes?
+If you do, keep using them.
+It’s much easier to keep on juicing if you like the juice.
+Drinking vegetable juice only because it’s healthy might work for a while.
+But for many, it’s a dead end—they soon get tired of it and stop juicing.
+Palatable juice recipes help you keep on juicing.
+In addition, research has revealed something interesting about healthy food choices.

 Juicing and the gut-brain loop

-Fresh vegetable juice contains enzymes and other nutrients promoting the growth of healthy gut bacteria.
-As bacteria increase in number, this is communicated from the gut to the brain.
+Fresh vegetable juice is packed with enzymes, vitamins, and many other nutrients promoting the growth of healthy gut microorganisms.
+And when beneficial gut bacteria increase in number, this is communicated from the gut to the brain.
 The brain responds by increasing the desire to drink more juice, thus creating a healthy gut-brain loop.
 It becomes a lifestyle.